4 tiny tots at Baan Lad Khammune

 The source of the Mekong River can be traced to the Lasagongma Spring, a glacial stream located on the slopes of Mount Guozongmucha in the Tanggula Mountains in Qinghai province Tibet, at an elevation of 4,900 meters.
 Surprisingly it remained undiscovered despite many expeditions to find its source.
 Finally, 25 years after men first landed on the moon the river’s source was finally discovered on the 17 September 1994 by Dr Michel Peissel’s expedition.

 As it flows south east, it is first named the Za Que then the Lancang River, before becoming the Mekong meaning “Mother of Waters” in the Thai language.
-It flows for 4,909 kms through 6 countries China, Myanmar, Laos, Thailand, and Cambodia before discharging into the South China Sea in South Vietnam, making it the 12th longest river in the world.
+It flows for 4,909 kms through 6 countries China, Myanmar, Laos, Thailand, and Cambodia before discharging into the South China Sea in Vietnam, making it the 12th longest river in the world.

 The recent construction of hydroelectric dams along the Mekong in China and Laos are having a severe effect on the river’s hydrology and ecosystems.